H1s6n/pdsnd_github/README.md

 11/02/2019

 ### Project Title
-Bikeshare
+EXPLORE US BIKESHARE DATA

 ### Description
-A project that shows the data of bikesharing in three different cities in USA.
+A project that shows the data of bikesharing in three different cities in USA.Also shows many different data such as gender of the user, birth Year, user type etc...

 ### Files used
 bikeshare.py (python code)